|

 of Johnstone Strait near the mouth of the Salmon River.
 Sayward

-served as a post office, BC Ferries terminal and trading centre
+has served as a post office, a BC Ferries terminal at Kelsey Bay

 Hwy